LASER-UMASS/AutomatedRepairApplicabilityData/README.md

 1. Defect characteristics obtained from various bug tracking systems and information available in benchmarks.
 These defect characteristics can be utilized to evaluate the applicability of automated program repair techniques.

-2. Reparability and patch quality analysis results of 9 automated program repair techniques evaluated on these benchmarks.
+2. Repairability and patch quality analysis results of 9 automated program repair techniques evaluated on these benchmarks.

-The annonated defects are available in csv files - ManyBugs.csv and Defects4j.csv which correspond to annotations of ManyBugs and Defects4J respectively.
+The annotated defects are available in csv files - ManyBugs.csv and Defects4j.csv which correspond to annotations of ManyBugs and Defects4J respectively.

 ManyBugs.csv contains: